VibrantIT2021/SpringBootBackend/README.md

 Backend APIs required to fulfill:

 For Professor: APIs that can create courses
-1.	can create each course. (postMapping input: )
+1.	can create each course. (postMapping --> input: name, description text; output: Course)
-2.	can delete each course. (postMapping input: course id)
+2.	can delete each course. (postMapping --> input: course id; output: status message indicating delete success or failure)
-4.	can edit each course. (postMapping --> input: course id, course description)
+4.	can edit description text on each course. (postMapping --> input: course id, course description; output: status message indicating success or failure)
-5.	can update roster of attended students if they join or quit course
+5.	can update roster of attended students if they join or quit course.
 6.	can check how many students select each course and who they are (name and gender).
 7.	can check anonymous text reviews from students on each course and send back text message to any reviews.
 8.	can check anonymous numerical ratings (0-10 inclusive) from students on each course.